mhoangvslev/F-RDFQuotient/README.md

 ### Jar files (recommended)
 Click on a version number below to download standalone jar file.

-* [1.8-SNAPSHOT](http://files.inria.fr/cedar/RDFQuotient/RDFQuotient-1.8-SNAPSHOT-with-dependencies.jar) (recommended) current, 1.8 pre-release version, still under development but rather stable, build from April 4, 2019
+* [1.8](http://files.inria.fr/cedar/RDFQuotient/RDFQuotient-1.8-with-dependencies.jar) current stable release, version 1.8, build from August 20, 2019.

 ### Building from sources
 The loading process is provided by the OntoSQL/RDFDB library developped in CEDAR team.
 This library is a dependency in our project that is stored in a private repository.
 However, it does not prevent you from using our code as we provide a compiled jar file.